 Keeping regular track of your pension fund, in particular checking its current value against what's been paid in is important and with Zurich's 'My Dashboard' this is easy.
-When you join the scheme you'll get access to your secure employee dashboard where you'll also see an overview of all the pension, savings, or protection products you have with Zurich.
-Here you can also access helpful aids like the pension projection calculator, the risk profiler tool or useful information such as fund factsheets.
-Also, if you download the Zurich app, you can access policy information on the go!
+When you join the Scheme you'll get access to your secure dashboard where you'll also see an overview of all the pension, savings, or protection products you have with Zurich.

-A quick summary of your pension plan
+A quick summary of your pension